Fauzdar1/Github1s/README.md

 It's a very basic and easy chrome extension that can help you to understand the process of how chrome extensions work and are built.

-Although, I can provide a ```.crx``` of the extension to easily install it but Chrome doesn't allow external extensions.
+Although, I can provide a ```.crx``` of the extension to easily install it but Chrome doesn't allow external extensions, only from Chrome store.

 ## Usage of the extension